k33ptoo/BunifuPictureBoxDemo/README.md

 [![N|Solid](https://bunifuframework.com/wp-content/uploads/2017/06/Bunifu-framework-logo-web.png)](https://bunifuframework.com/)

-This demo shows how to make use of BunifuPictureBox to it's maximum, it has custom controls including
+This demo shows how to make use of BunifuPictureBox to it's maximum, it has custom properties including

   - **BorderRadius** -Gets or Sets the border radius of the picturebox
   - **IsCircle** - Gets or Sets the IsCircle property of the picturebox for exact amount of radius to height ratio